amochin/robotframework-libtoc/README.md

 ```

 ## How to use it
-- Create the `.libtoc` config files in subfolders where you need docs to be created.
+- Create the `.libtoc` config files in the root of the resources folder or in direct subfolders where you need docs to be created.
-    > A config file directly in the root of the resources folder is valid, but not mandatory.
 - Run `libtoc`.
 The last `resources_dir` parameter is mandatory, others are optional:
     - `-d, --output_dir`
     - `--config_file`